See you soon!

 Is your accommodation open?

-The majority of our short breaks accommodation at Port Lympne Reserve will reopen on 12th April.
-Pinewood Pods, Port Lympne Hotel and Giraffe Lodge are scheduled to reopen on 17th May.
+The majority of our short breaks accommodation at Port Lympne Reserve reopened on 12th April.
+Pinewood Pods, Port Lympne Hotel and Giraffe Lodge reopened on 17th May.
 If you have an existing short break booking which you would like to discuss, please complete the contact form at the bottom of this page and a member of our team will be in touch as soon as possible.

 Should I wear a mask?